pityamskoy/Laba3/README.md

 <h3>Description</h3>
 <p>
 Easy variant was realized.
 All sorted algorithms and factorial and fibonacci functions were implemented.
-Due to the program doesn't have user's input it was decided to make for convenience all test case were randomly generated in Generator's method, which called directly in the main function.
+Due to the program doesn't have user's input it was decided to make all test case were randomly generated in Generator's method, which called directly in the main function.
 </p>